 Our Chardonnay is grown by Joseph Belli, a close friend and longtime business associate of Richard’s.
 Joe has planted his grapes next to his home, a few miles south of Healdsburg on the western end of the Russian River Valley.
 The vineyard is set just past the edge of the valley floor, where the land starts to lift-up into rolling hills.
 These steep, terraced hillsides provide excellent drainage for the vines, reducing the water available to the roots, which in turn produces tiny berries with intense flavor.
 Since the vineyard faces the east, the vines receive full sunlight in the morning and early afternoon, while being protected from the more intense late afternoon sun.
 We use two clones of Chardonnay from the Belli ranch in our blend: Rued, a musqué selection of Chardonnay that contributes vibrant tropical aromatics, and Dijon, which delivers a classic Chardonnay profile rich in minerality and fruit flavors.

-This wine was fermented in French oak barrels and then aged in barrel for 11 months, where the wine completed malolactic fermentation.
-The 2016 Jos.
+This wine was fermented in French oak barrels and then aged in barrel for 11 months, where it underwent battonage (lees stirring) once per week.
+The 2017 Jos.
 Belli Chardonnay is completely accessible now, but if stored properly, it will continue to develop for at least the next handful of years.

 March 4th, 2016

 USA, Northern California: Part III - Focusing Primarily on Sonoma